 Nutrient density refers to the amount of vitamins, minerals, fiber, protein, and healthy fats in foods, in relation to the amount of calories.
 Plant-based foods like fruits, vegetables, and legumes are among the most nutrient-dense foods.

-Legumes, like the chickpeas found in hummus, are especially healthy because unlike fruits and vegetables they are also a great source of protein.
+Legumes, like the chickpeas found in hummus, are especially healthy because unlike fruits and vegetables they are a great source of protein.
 Chickpeas are also an excellent source of health-promoting phytonutrients, including phytic acid, sterols, tannins, carotenoids, and isoflavones, according to the British Journal of Nutrition.
 (Here are some other chickpea nutrition facts to know.)

 Basically, legumes have the best of both animal and plant-based nutrient-dense foods, and hummus is even more nutritious because it has heart-healthy fats from olive oil and tahini.